 - Butter your cake pan

-- In a medium bowl combine flour, Sugar, baking soda, baking powder, salt and contents of tea bag.
+- In a medium bowl combine flour, Sugar, baking soda, baking powder, salt and contents of the tea bag.

 - Whisk these all together and form a well in the center.